SHIROIreaper/Elevate-Labs/TASK-5/setup/setup.md

 ## 3. Generating Traffic
 - `ping site@domain` for public servers (example: google.com).
 - Or just navigate through a web page from the browser.
-- For the sake of a demo, let it capture for around 1 minute.
+- Let Wireshark capture for around 1 minute.
 ---